Vaginal Atrophy Treatment

 If symptoms of vaginal atrophy are less severe, your GP may recommend over-the-counter self-medication options.
-Your doctor may suggest trying a vaginal moisturiser to help restore some of the lost moisture of the vagina.
+Your doctor may suggest trying a vaginal moisturiser or vaginal lubrication to help restore some of the lost moisture of the vagina.
 This may be applied several times a day and may temporarily help relieve some of the discomfort.

 Hormone Replacement Therapy (HRT)